There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 Josephine Chez Dumonet

-This beautiful French bistro in the 6th is known for boeuf bourguignon and it is delicious, but the duck confit and the pigeon with crispy potato cake are also good.
+This beautiful French bistro in the 6th arrondissement is known for boeuf bourguignon, but the duck confit and the pigeon with crispy potato cake are also excellent.
 Get the millefeuille for dessert!

 117 rue du Cherche-Midi